 Check for maturity

 Once you’ve determined it’s time to start harvesting, look at your tomatoes and check for maturity.
-Ripe tomatoes will be deep red color, and they should feel firm to the touch.
+Ripe tomatoes will be deep red colour, and they should feel firm to the touch.
 If you’re unsure if a tomato is ready to be picked, you can always do a taste test!
 Cut open a small section of the tomato and give it a try.
 If it’s sweet and delicious, it’s ready to be picked.

 Once you’ve determined that your tomatoes are ripe and ready to be harvested, it’s time to start picking!
 Be sure to handle the tomatoes gently, as they can bruise easily.
 If possible, try to harvest the tomatoes using shears or scissors instead of pulling them off the vine.
-This will help minimize damage to the fruit.
+This will help minimise damage to the fruit.

 Store tomatoes properly

-Once you’ve harvested your tomatoes, it’s important to store them properly to prevent bruising and maximize freshness.
+Once you’ve harvested your tomatoes, it’s important to store them properly to prevent bruising and maximise freshness.
 Depending on your preferences, tomatoes can be stored at room temperature or in the fridge.
 If you’re going to store the tomatoes in the fridge, be sure to put them in a sealed container or bag to prevent them from drying out.